About the Group

 1. An initial and positive overview.

 2. A preamble at the top of the piece should help the reader know what kind of insight the writer is looking for.
-A note on opportunities, questions the reader has, and potentially, points where the reader fell out of the narrative might be welcome, depending on what they've asked for.
 All remarks should help the writer hone their craft.

 3. There is the time-honored "cone of silence" while the feedback is given and a simple "thanks" is all that is needed in reply.